connectrpc/connect-python/docs/grpc-compatibility.md

 Connect-Python currently does not support the gRPC protocol due to lack of support for HTTP/2 trailers in the Python ecosystem.
-If you have an existing codebase using grpc-python and want to introduce Connect in a transition without downtime, you will need a way for the gRPC servers to be accessible from both gRPC and Connect clients at the same time. envoy is a widely used proxy server with support for translating the Connect protocol to gRPC via the [Connect-gRPC Bridge](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/connect_grpc_bridge_filter).
+If you have an existing codebase using grpc-python and want to introduce Connect in a transition without downtime, you will need a way for the gRPC servers to be accessible from both gRPC and Connect clients at the same time.
+Envoy is a widely used proxy server with support for translating the Connect protocol to gRPC via the [Connect-gRPC Bridge](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/connect_grpc_bridge_filter).

 For example, if you have a gRPC server currently listening on port 8080, you update it to use port 8081